claire0613/stanCode-SC101/README.md

 ### Image processing
  - This is a program that can erase unexpected people on the image by choosing the best pixel between several images in the same sizes.
- - Please use terminal to execute this program and use the directory of images name as params.(os = window) ex. py myPhotoshop.py hoover
+ - Please use terminal to execute this program and use the directory of images name as params. ex. py myPhotoshop.py hoover

 ![image](demo/stanCodeshop.png)